patchew-project/qemu/docs/interop/vhost-user.rst

   successfully negotiated, this message is submitted by the front-end to query the back-end for its device status as defined in the Virtio specification.

+``VHOST_USER_SET_XEN_MMAP``
+  :id: 41
+  :equivalent ioctl: N/A
+  :request payload: Xen mmap description
+  :reply payload: N/A

+  When the ``VHOST_USER_PROTOCOL_F_XEN_MMAP`` protocol feature has been successfully negotiated, this message is submitted by the front-end to set the Xen hypervisor specific memory mapping configurations at the back-end.
+These configurations should be used to mmap memory regions, virtqueues, descriptors and descriptor buffers.
+The front-end must send this message before any memory-regions are sent to the back-end via ``VHOST_USER_SET_MEM_TABLE`` or ``VHOST_USER_ADD_MEM_REG`` message types.
+The front-end can send this message multiple times, if different mmap configurations are required for different memory regions, where the most recent ``VHOST_USER_SET_XEN_MMAP`` must be used by the back-end to map any newly shared memory regions.

 Back-end message types